 But how do you access those images if you have limited storage on your device and don't have Wi-Fi or cellular data readily accessible to pull down an image?
 The Photos app has your back: You have a number of options for making sure the photos and videos you want to see or edit are still hanging around.

 Option 1: Download everything

-If you happen to be toting around a particularly large-capacity iPhone, iPad, or Mac, your simplest option is to turn on the "Download and Keep Originals" setting.
-This will pull every image and video you've stored in iCloud Photo Library down to your device, where it lives until you decide otherwise.
+If you have a small iCloud Photo Library (or a particularly large-capacity iPhone, iPad, or Mac), your simplest option is to turn on your iPhone, iPad, or Mac's "Download and Keep Originals" setting.
+This will save every image and video from iCloud Photo Library locally on your device, where it will live until you decide otherwise.

-This, however, isn't always the best option: Unless you have a 128GB iPhone or iPad — and honestly, even if you do — your full library may take up quite a large portion of your drive, and you can't delete images to free up space lest you also want them deleted anywhere else you use iCloud Photo Library.
+While a nice option if you have the storage space, this isn't always possible: Unless you have a 256GB iPhone or iPad — and frankly, even if you do — your full library may take up more space than your device has available, and you can't delete images to free up space lest you also want them deleted from iCloud Photo Library itself.

-Option 2: If you want full-resolution photos and editing abilities, download certain things before you go offline
+Option 2: If you want full-resolution photos and editing abilities, download certain photos before you go offline

-Prefer to use iCloud Photo Library's Optimize iPhone Storage setting?
-That's fine: You can still download high-resolution copies of your photos for viewing or editing while offline.
+Prefer to use iCloud Photo Library's Optimize Storage setting?
+That's fine: You can still download high-resolution copies of your photos and video for viewing or editing while offline.

 So, while you can technically download an image from iCloud Photo Library by tapping on it — you'll see a processing icon in the lower right corner of the photo as it downloads — there's no guarantee that image will stay downloaded to your iPhone forever, especially if you don't look at it for awhile.

 How to keep recently-taken photos and video on your device